Social Work (BSW)

 Many social work majors choose to continue their education, either directly after graduation or years later.
 A common next step is a master of social work (MSW), which can lead to a licensed clinical social worker (LCSW) designation, as well as open doors for leadership positions.
 Some choose the academic and research route and pursue a Ph.D. in social work or a related field.

-USF students have pursued graduate, professional and doctoral degrees at schools such as:
+Saint Francis students have pursued graduate, professional, and doctoral degrees at schools such as:

 • Bethel College